-1. It is upon condition that we diligently listen to the voice of God (v.
-1-2), that we hear God speaking to us by his word, and use our greatest efforts to acquaint ourselves with his will (v.
-13).
+1. It is upon condition that we diligently listen to the voice of God (verses 1-2), that we hear God speaking to us by His word, and use our greatest efforts to acquaint ourselves with His will (verse 13).

-2. It is upon condition that we observe and do all his commandments.
-In order to obey, we need to keep the commandments of God and walk in his ways (v.
-9).
+2. It is upon condition that we observe and do all His commandments.
+In order to obey, we need to keep the commandments of God and walk in His ways (verse 9).
 We should not only do them once, but we should keep them forever.
-We should not only set out in his ways, but walk in them to the very end.
+We should not only set out in His ways, but walk in them to the very end.